Zhang Ziyi: Personal life

-In the July 2006 issue of Interview magazine, Zhang spoke of her movies' contents and being careful about the roles she takes on, especially in Hollywood:
+In the July 2006 issue of Interview magazine, Zhang spoke of her movies' contents and being careful about the roles she took on, especially in Hollywood:

 Zhang obtained Hong Kong residency in 2007 through the Quality Migrant Admission Scheme for her contribution to the local film industry.
 She is an admirer and collector of the works of the Chinese contemporary artist Shen Jingdong.
 Politically, she is a member of the Chinese Communist Party-controlled China Zhi Gong Party.